In Which Phase Are Chromosomes Duplicated

 The Significance of Accurate Chromosome Duplication

-Accurate chromosome duplication during the S phase is paramount for maintaining genetic stability and ensuring the faithful transmission of genetic information from one generation to the next.
+Accurate chromosome duplication during the S phase is essential for maintaining genetic stability and ensuring the faithful transmission of genetic information from one generation to the next.
 Failure to properly duplicate chromosomes can lead to a variety of cellular and developmental problems, including mutations, chromosomal abnormalities, and even cancer.

 Here's why this process is so vital: